 Some little piece of machinery inside Still ticked over for the first time in a very long time.
 “Well, if you’re not going anywhere,” she said shakily, “And if you don’t have anything else in particular to do, would you mind looking after this for me sometimes?
 Because I keep worrying, every time I hide it, that someone might find it and take it away, and I—I just don’t think I could bear that.”
 Slowly, very slowly, she held out her violin.

 And so Still and the gargoyle became—friends?
 Perhaps.
-He told her stories about what the streets had been like years ago, when all the lanterns were lit and puppets on stilts swished back and forth waving signs for different stores.
+He told her stories about what the streets had been like years ago, when all the lanterns were lit and puppets on stilts swished back and forth waving signs for different shops.
 He told her about hearing cheers the first time puppets had gone to the moon and back in a balloon, and about the weeping when the city had woken to discover that Key the Cutter was gone.

 That was when Still realized just how old the gargoyle was.
 “Don’t you ever wish you could see the rest of the world?” she asked one evening.
 She was sitting beside him on the roof, kicking her feet gently against the icicles that hung down from the eaves.
 Every once in a while she would kick a little too hard, and an icicle would fall to the street below and go tink like a little bell.